devennn/devennn.github.io/_posts/2020-02-07-kaggle-disaster-tweets.md

 processed_tst_tweets = cleaning(test_df['text'], test_df)
 ```

 test_df is the new data to be predicted.
-Because test_df does not have target column, it will be processed when KeyError triggerd.
-Pretty much what I have done is removing all things that can't be understood by human.
+Because test_df does not have a target column, it will be processed when KeyError triggered.
+Pretty much what I have done is removing all things that can’t be understood by humans.

-The texts are having binary symbol eventhough they are string type right from the file.
-So, I remove the binary symbol (b' ') manually.
+The texts are having binary symbol even though they are string type right from the file.
+So, I remove the binary characters (b’ ‘) manually.

-At first I tried to remove all hashtags(# sign and the word), leaving only the tweet.
-But, I found out that the hashtags affect the sentiment as user use hashtag to set the topic of the tweeet.
-If every tweets have hashtags, maybe it is a good idea to only use them for sentiment analysis data.
+At first, I am thinking of removing all hashtags(# sign and the word), leaving only the tweet.
+But, I found out that the hashtags affect the sentiment as user use hashtag to set the topic of the tweet.
+If every tweet has hashtags, maybe it is a good idea only to use them for sentiment analysis data.

 ## Tokenization

 It is time to break them up.
-This is a process whereby all sentences are split into something meaningful that can be used for later process.
-The result of tokenization are based on the tokenizing algorithm used.
+Tokenization is a process to break sentences into something meaningful.
+The result of tokenization depends on the tokenizing algorithm used.

 I am using CountVectorizer.
-Because the return value is a ```scipy.sparse.csr.csr_matrix``` , it needs to be converted to numpy array.
+The return value is a ```scipy.sparse.csr.csr_matrix``` so it needs to be converted to numpy array.

 ```python
 def vectorize_tweets(count_vect, data):